5 Vegan Recipes for Beginners

 So when you’re dipping your toe into veganville, smoothies are a great place to start.

 Looking for something a little more green?
 You can’t go wrong with The Blender Girls’ Tastes Like Ice Cream Kale Smoothie.

 If you think vegan baked goods are dry and tasteless, think again!
 Just make a few simple ingredient swaps and you’re good to go.

-This recipe relies on flax “eggs” – simply ground flaxseeds and water mixed together – along with coconut oil in lieu of butter.
+This recipe relies on flax “eggs” – simply ground flaxseeds and water mixed together – along with mashed bananas and applesauce for a super-moist muffin.

 With protein-rich quinoa, this simple recipe makes for a satisfying – and easy – dinner.
 If you’re not sure about quinoa, rice will always work in its place.
 Perfect when served with a side of steamed broccoli!
 Here’s another simple-yet-luscious vegan legume recipe: Mashed White Beans with Spinach and Lemon.

-It’s easy for vegans to get in on the one-pot pasta action with this veggie-packed version.
-Others to try: One-Pot Vegan Pasta from Minimalist Baker, Summer Vegetable Paella from Eats Well with Others, or the vegan variation of my One-Pot Creamy Pumpkin Pasta.
+It’s easy for vegans to get in on the one-pot pasta action with this simple version.
+Others to try: One-Pot Vegan Pasta from Minimalist Baker or Summer Vegetable Paella from Eats Well with Others.
+Yum!

 My favorite vegan cookbooks

 Chloe’s Kitchen and Chloe’s Vegan Italian Kitchen by Chloe Coscarelli – happily packed with delicious, accessible vegan recipes that don’t rely on meat substitutes or obscure ingredients to make it happen

 The Homemade Vegan Pantry by Miyoko Schinner – so many wonderful ideas for making homemade staples the vegan way